 Opening Hours for Lowestoft Archives can be found by going to the appropriate section of their website.

-No parking is available at Lowestoft Archive but car parks are available near the town centre.
+The Office is based on the first floor of Lowestoft Library.
+No parking is available at the Library but car parks are available near the town centre.

 It is necessary to book a microfilm/microfiche reader if you wish to consult documents on this medium, but you do not need to book to look at original documents.
 It is prudent, however, to check that the document you wish to consult is available before travelling, especially if you live some distance from the Archives.

-If you are unable to visit any of the Archives' in person, a Research Service is offered.
+If you are unable to visit any Suffolk Record Office branch in person, a research service is offered, in which, for a fee, they are willing to undertake research on your behalf.
 For more details of the charge made for using this service please go to the Research Service charges section of their Goods and Services Price List.

 The Archives' are members of the CARN (County Archive Research Network)